-The newest report from the state Economic and Revenue Forecast Council shows that revenue collection projections through the middle of 2017 have increased by about $274 million.
+The latest report from the state Economic and Revenue Forecast Council found that the state's revenue collections through the middle of 2017 are expected to increase by more than $400 million — with nearly $327 million for the upcoming 2015-2017 budget and $79 million for the current two-year budget through the end of June.
 The projected overall state budget for 2015-17 is expected to be $37 billion.